kevany23/habitica-selenium/README.md

 - Make sure the popup for the welcome back dailies has been closed.

 - The account must be (opted in as) a Warrior and at least level 10.
 The account should have mana as a result of opting in.
+You can use the settings page to change the account's level and class.

 - Purchase a sword and leather armor.
 Equip the sword but not the leather armor.
 (Needed for inventory test)